Aisha-k23/titanic-data-analysis-secondproject/notes.md

 if you cant find something in github run this to find out whats saved in your notebook and under what name cause it could be your refercing the wrong name

-Titanic Data Analysis
+# Titanic Data Analysis

-Key Insights:
+## Key Insights

-1. Female passengers had a much higher survival rate than male passengers.
+1. Female passengers had a much higher survival mrate than male passengers.

 2. First-class passengers had the highest survival rate.